Best LMS Software: Top Learning Management Systems Buyer’s Guide 2025

 - Evaluate progress

-What Are the Primary Functions of an LMS?
+What are the Primary Functions of an LMS?

 LMS features and functions may vary, but all LMSs are typically capable of having documents uploaded, managed, and distributed to students or trainees through web-based software.
 Most systems also have a calendar function that allows instructors to schedule training and evaluations in a place students can easily view.